 - Have a letter of nomination/recommendation from an APNA member (Program Director / Nominating Faculty / Nurse Professional) which speaks to the nominee/applicant's interest and/or performance in psychiatric-mental health nursing.

-- Must meet all travel requirements and participate in the APNA 32nd Annual Conference, October 24-27, 2018 in Columbus, Ohio.
+- Must meet all travel requirements and participate in the APNA 33rd Annual Conference, October 2-5, 2019 in New Orleans, LA.

 - Sign the necessary release forms.